TL;DR

 This is the most important concept to grasp when considering private medical insurance UK.
 Standard PMI policies are designed to cover acute conditions that arise after your policy begins.

-- Acute Condition: A disease, illness, or injury that is likely to respond quickly to treatment and lead to a full recovery.
+- Acute Condition: A disease, illness, or injury that is likely to respond quickly to treatment and lead to a recovery.
 Examples include a broken bone, appendicitis, or the initial investigation of new symptoms like heartburn.

 - Chronic Condition: A disease, illness, or injury that has one or more of the following characteristics: it needs long-term monitoring, has no known cure, is likely to recur, or requires ongoing management.
 Long-standing GORD diagnosed years ago would be considered chronic.